-Governor’s Office – News Release – Free meal program extended for students at 203 Hawaiʻi Dept. of Education schools through December 18Posted on Oct 12, 2020 in Latest News, Press Releases
+Governor’s Office – News Release – Free meal program extended for students at 203 Hawaiʻi Dept. of Education schools through December 18Posted on Oct 12, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Following the U.S. Department of Agriculture’s announcement that it will extend funding for its Summer Food Service Program, the Hawai‘i Department of Education (DOE) announced that it will resume providing free meals for students at 203 schools beginning Oct.
 12 through Dec.
 18.